Searching for Antiquity

 Space does not permit us to go into the many reasons why we are inclined to the opinion that the family is of Saxon origin, and it does seem quite a coincidence that Duncombe and Dunscombe could be so similar, and yet not of the same ancestry."

 Buchanan concludes with a brief discussion of Thomas Dunscombe and Hannah Jadwyn, their migration to Bermuda, and their link to the New York City Dunscombes of the 18th century, repeating what I believe to be the error, noted earlier, that Samuel, son of Thomas and Hannah, immigrated to New York City about 1663 and fathered a son named Daniel.
-In all likelihood there was a Bermuda-New York connection at this time, but the link remains a frustrating mystery.
+In all likelihood there was a Bermuda-New York connection at this time, supported by DNA testing (below) but the link remains a frustrating mystery.

 Most of the above would lead to the conclusion that the Dunscombes were of ancient Saxon origin, perhaps settling around the ancient place called "Danescome", a place now in existence for upwards of a thousand years or more; the spelling gradually evolving into "Dunscombe" (both higher and lower.)
 Yet one more voice, previously cited, begs to differ.
 We hear once again from distant cousin, Admiral Cyprian Bridge, from his book "Some recollections":